vidsinghal/vidsinghal.github.io/_pages/about.md

 ![StarTrekData]({{base_path}}/images/data_star_trek.png){: .align-right width="300px"}

 Hello!
-I'm Vidush Singhal, a 4th-year Ph.D. student in the Department of [Electrical and Computer Engineering](https://engineering.purdue.edu/ECE) at [Purdue University](https://www.purdue.edu/).
+I'm Vidush Singhal.
+I am currently a Ph.D. student in the Department of [Electrical and Computer Engineering](https://engineering.purdue.edu/ECE) at [Purdue University](https://www.purdue.edu/).
 I am fortunate to be advised by Professor [Milind Kulkarni](https://engineering.purdue.edu/~milind/).

 My research primarily focuses on compilers, with an emphasis on static analysis to enhance runtime performance of irregular programs, even at the cost of higher compile times.
-I am particularly interested in automatic parallelization and vectorization to enhance runtime performance and increase resource utilization.
+I am particularly interested in automatic parallelization and vectorization to enhance runtime performance and optimize resource utilization.
 Additionally, I am focusing on data layout optimization to improve the spatial locality of irregular programs.

+I have also worked on optimizations for GPU compilers for instance the LLVM GPU sanitizer.
+I am interested in exploring optimizing scheduling of programs on GPUs and making parallelism on GPUs more efficient, to this end, I am interested in applying classical compiler optimizations to artificial intelligence programs that may execute on GPUs.

 Before joining the Ph.D. program at Purdue University, I earned my Bachelor of Science in Computer Engineering from Purdue.
 During my Ph.D. journey, I have had the opportunity to intern at notable organizations such as [Nod.ai](https://www.amd.com/en/newsroom/press-releases/2023-10-10-amd-to-acquire-open-source-ai-software-expert-nod-.html), [Lawrence Livermore National Labs](https://www.llnl.gov/) and [Microsoft Research](https://www.microsoft.com/en-us/research/group/research-software-engineering-rise/)